wix-incubator/kafka-connect-s3/README.md

 You should be able to build this with `mvn package`.

 There is a script `local-run.sh` which you can inspect to see how to get it running.
-That relies on local kafka instance setup described in testing section below.
+This script relies on having a local kafka instance setup as described in testing section below.

 ## Testing